monkybrain/klarna-checkout/README.md

-# Klarna Checkout for nodejs #
+# Klarna Checkout for Node.js #

-Library for integrating Klarna Checkout in a nodejs environment.
+Library for using Klarna Checkout with Node.js.
 Works for merchants in Sweden, Norway, Finland, Austria and Germany.

-Written in CoffeeScript for clarity, as are the examples below.
-JavaScript users, sprinkle semicolons and curly braces accordingly...

-Uses promises to handle async operations.
+Uses promises for async operations.

 If you find this useful or want to contribute, please send me a line.